 Crime Lab Technician Education

-Certification and licensing aren’t requirements for crime lab technicians at most public sector laboratories, but it will be difficult to land a position without formal training and education.
-Analyzing crime scene evidence is serious business, and investigators want to know they’re working with people who know what they’re doing and who can be trusted to get the job done correctly.
+Most public sector laboratories have no certification and licensing requirements for becoming a crime lab technician.
+However, it will be difficult (or impossible) to land a position without formal training and education—watching the shows isn’t enough.
+Analyzing crime scene evidence is serious business, and investigators want to know they’re working with people who know what they’re doing and can be trusted to get the job done correctly.

-Some laboratories will hire forensic lab technicians with only an associates degree, others look for bachelor’s degrees, and still others don’t require a degree at all if the technician can demonstrate the necessary laboratory skills, knowledge, and experience for the job.
+Some laboratories hire forensic lab technicians with only an associate degree, others look for bachelor’s degrees, and some don’t require a degree if the technician can demonstrate the necessary laboratory skills, knowledge, and experience.

 Crime Lab Technician Certification

-Certification may not be required for the position, but crime lab technicians do have the option of certifying in specific laboratory practices.
-The American Board of Criminalistics (ABC) oversees these certifications, offering certification in the following areas:
+Crime lab technicians have the option of becoming certified in specific laboratory practices.
+The American Board of Criminalistics (ABC) oversees these certifications and offers certification in the following areas: